openwallet-foundation/architecture-sig/docs/papers/architecture-whitepaper.md

 ###### Sub-capabilities
 - **Status Management** - Ability to expose and manage the revocation status and expiration dates of the credential.
-- **Schema and Definition Retrieval** - Ability to retrieve the credential schemas and definitions from the verifiable data registry or the linked data.
+- **Schema and Definition Retrieval** - Ability to retrieve the credential schemas and definitions from the trust registry or the linked data.
 - **Encrypted Data Storage** - Ability to store the credentials in an encrypted format (see [Data Storage](#data-storage) capability for more information).

 ###### Considerations
 - **Portability** Credential types necessitating cryptographic proof of ownership require a synchronized approach to credential portability and key recovery.
 This alignment is essential for scenarios like disaster recovery or transitioning to another device, as the holder must access their keys or secrets to present proof during verifier interactions.
-When keys for cryptographic proof of ownership reside in a hardware secure module and cannot be transferred to another device, credentials tied to those keys become non-functional on a different device, given the inability to establish proof of ownership.
+When keys for cryptographic proof of ownership reside in a hardware secure module and cannot be transferred to another device, credentials tied to those keys (such as governmental identity credentials) become non-functional on a different device, given the inability to establish proof of ownership.
 - **Lifecycle Management** It is important to consider the whole lifecycle of credentials – from issuance to presentation, expiry, or revocation.
 The storage system should support updates and deletions.
 Furthermore, credentials should be stored while adhering to privacy best-practices such as encryption.
 - **Linked Data and Semantic Interoperability** Some credential formats support structured data, as well as semantic interoperability to better understand the contents of the credential.
 As such, the storage system should expose this information for better representation and querying by the wallet owner.